wagtail/wagtail/docs/topics/writing_templates.md

 ...
 ```

-The userbar can be positioned where it works best with your design.
+The user bar can be positioned where it works best with your design.
 Alternatively, you can position it with a CSS rule in your own CSS files, for example:

 ```css
 wagtail-userbar::part(userbar) {
     bottom: 30px;
 }
 ```

+To customise the items shown in the user bar, you can use the [`construct_wagtail_userbar`](construct_wagtail_userbar) hook.

 ## Varying output between preview and live